BurntSushi/blog/content/post/transducers.md

 corresponds to a *unique path* through the machine.
 Therefore, there will always be some combination of transitions followed for each key that is unique to that particular key.
 All we have to do is figure out how to place the outputs along the transitions.
-(We will talk briefly about how to do this in the next section.)
+(We will see how to do this in the next section.)

 This sharing of outputs works for keys with both common prefixes and suffixes too.
 Consider the keys `tuesday` and `thursday`, associated with the values `3` and `5`, respectively (for day of the week).

 ![A map with two elements (suffixes), FST](/images/transducers/maps/map2-suffixes.png)